kannans89/graphql-learning/17.Caching/Caching.md

 `npx create-react-app hello-world-client`

-This will install everything needed for a typical react application.
+- This will install everything needed for a typical react application.
 The npx utility and create-react-app tool creates a project with name hello-world-client.Once the installation is completed open the project in VSCode.

+- Install router modules for react using following command `npm install react-router-dom`

 ### Step 2 :Start hello-world-client